-Large amount of host memory Hyper-V supports up to 1 TB of RAM on the host. x86 versions of Windows Server 2008 support only up to 64 GB of RAM on the host, which would severely limit the number of VMs you could run.
+Large amount of host memory Windows Server 2008 Hyper-V supports up to 1 TB of RAM on the host. x86 versions of Windows Server 2008 support only up to 64 GB of RAM on the host, which would severely limit the number of VMs you could run.
+With Windows Server 2008 R2 Hyper-V, this limitation has been removed, and Hyper-V supports up to 2 TB of RAM.

-We're frequently asked to explain the differences with Hyper-V between versions of Windows Server 2008.
+We're frequently asked to explain the differences with Hyper-V between editions of Windows Server 2008.
 There's no difference-the features of Hyper-V are the same, regardless of whether you're running the Standard, Enterprise, or Datacenter product.
-However, differences in the versions of Windows Server 2008 affect key virtualization scenarios:
+However, differences in the editions of Windows Server 2008 affect key virtualization scenarios:

-Processor sockets Windows Server 2008 Standard Edition is limited to four sockets, whereas Enterprise Edition supports eight sockets.
+Processor sockets Windows Server 2008 Standard is limited to four sockets, whereas Enterprise supports eight sockets.

-Memory Windows Server 2008 Standard Edition supports up to 32 GB of RAM, and Windows Server 2008 Enterprise Edition supports up to 2 TB of RAM.
+Memory Windows Server 2008 Standard supports up to 4 GB of RAM on 32-bit editions and up to 32 GB of RAM on 64-bit editions.
+Windows Server 2008 Enterprise supports up to 2 TB of RAM.

-Failover clustering Windows Server 2008 Standard Edition doesn't inclu de the failoverclustering functionality required for quick migration.
+Failover clustering Windows Server 2008 Standard doesn't include the failover-clustering functionality required for quick migration.